 Myth 1.: Little or no methane is venting in the Arctic, so there's nothing to worry about.

-Reality 1.: Methane is venting in the Arctic, but it can be hard to detect how much and where this takes place.
+Reality 1.: Methane is venting from the seabed of the Arctic Ocean, but it can be hard to detect how much and where it originated from, in terms of source and location.
 Some satellites circle around Earth above the equator, making that they watch the Arctic through a thicker layer of atmosphere, which can mask detection of methane in the Arctic.
 Furthermore, since methane can quickly rise in the atmosphere and move with the wind, releases could be missed by flask and in situ measurements at surface levels unless measurements happen to be taken in close proximity to the point of release.
 Too little measuring is taking place and more should be done to monitor this.

 The big worry is what will happen as temperatures rise even further.
 Warming due to higher concentrations of greenhouse gases in the atmosphere is occurring much more vigorously in the Arctic than elsewhere on Earth.
-Waiting for further proof that methane is increasingly venting in the Arctic carries the risk that it will be too late to do much to reverse the process by the time such research is completed.
+Waiting for further proof that methane is increasingly venting from the seabed of the Arctic Ocean carries the risk that it will be too late to do much to reverse the process by the time such research is completed.
+As is evident from the images below, methane is already venting from the seabed of the Arctic Ocean in large quantities.

-Moreover, there is a wealth of evidence from scientists such as Semiletov and Shakhova who have repeatedly done research in the East Siberian Arctic Shelf, complete with first-hand reports that methane plumes have been detected, some over one kilometer wide.
+Moreover, there is a wealth of evidence from scientists such as Igor Semiletov and Natalia Shakhova who have - year after year - been taking measurements in the East Siberian Arctic Shelf, complete with first-hand reports that methane plumes have been detected.

-Reality 2.: Waters in the Arctic are (still) cold, compared to elsewhere, making that hydrates can exist in shallow waters.
-Methane hydrates in the East Siberian Arctic Shelf can occur at depths as shallow as 20 m.
-Moreover, hydrates are present in the sediment underneath the seabed.
+Reality 2.: Waters in the Arctic are relatively cold, compared to elsewhere; they are warming up, increasing the danger of methane release; anyway, as long as waters remain cold, hydrates can exist in sediments below the waters, even at shallow depths.
+Methane hydrates in the East Siberian Arctic Shelf can exist at depths as shallow as 20 m, while methane can be held both in the form of free gas and hydrates in the sediment underneath the seabed.

 http://www.skepticalscience.com/arctic-methane-outgassing-e-siberian-shelf-part2.html